facebook/react-native-website/website/versioned_docs/version-0.74/textinput.md

 ### `selectionColor`

-The highlight and cursor color of the text input.
+The highlight, selection handle and cursor color of the text input.

 | Type               |
 | ------------------ |
 | [color](colors.md) |

+---

+### `selectionHandleColor` <div class="label android">Android</div>

+Sets the color of the selection handle.
+Unlike `selectionColor`, it allows the selection handle color to be customized independently of the selection's color.

 ---